j4r3kb/http-utils/README.md

 # http-utils
-Basic repo with all HTTP codes and methods as native PHP lacks these simple consts.
+Basic repo with all HTTP codes, methods and headers as native PHP lacks these simple consts.

 ## Composer
-`./composer.sh install`
+`composer require skrypnet/http-utils`

 ## Tests
 `./phpunit.sh`